fbpx

 Ideally, a day will come when we will no longer be called upon to fly at risk shelter pets and we can shift our efforts to other aspects of pet rescue and welfare.
 We believe that through proper public education and outreach regarding responsible pet ownership (including teaching about the necessity for pet vaccination and providing heartworm and flea and tick prevention medication), along with effective spay-and-neuter programs, it is achievable to reduce pet populations to better match up with local adoption demand.
 That will, we hope, greatly reduce the need for large-scale air transports like ours to help transport pets from overcrowded areas.

-Until then, we have our work cut out for us and believe that air transportation of overlooked and forsaken pets is the most immediate and direct way for us to make a big difference and reduce euthanasia rates.
-Our flights save thousands of dogs and cats each year and bring great joy to the families and individuals who adopt and care for them.
+Until then, we have our work cut out for us and believe that air transportation combined with spay and neuter programs like our Operation Pit Stop are the most immediate and direct way for us to make a difference and reduce euthanasia rates.
+Our flights directly save thousands of dogs and cats each year and Operation Pit Stop dramatically reduces the birth of unwanted puppies, saving much-needed shelter space now, and even more in the future.

 We Work Closely with Our Many Partner Shelters